RBrooksDK/MSE1/05_Combinatorics_and_Probability_Theory/05_Exercises.md

 </details>
 <br>

 d.
-The webpage only allows passwords from set $A \cup B$.
+The webpage allows all passwords from set $C$

 <details>
 <br>